Review: The Deliverance is a bog standard formulaic horror film

 The film just gets lost trying to juggle intense family drama with exaggerated supernatural horror and what starts as a promising story slowly turns awkward, and at times, unintentionally funny.

-Despite some decent performances from Andra Day and Glenn Close, Lee Daniels doesn’t quite succeed in building the sort of gripping atmosphere it needs, and the movie could been better if it had gone for a more subtle, less formulaic approach.
+Despite some decent performances from Andra Day and Glenn Close, Lee Daniels doesn’t quite succeed in building the sort of gripping atmosphere it needs, and the movie could been better if it had gone for a more subtle, less formulaic approach, as it is all pretty bog standard stuff.

 And the ending is just a mess.